HyperviewHQ/hyperview_docs/documentation/user-guide/alarm-management/topics/types-of-events.md

 ## Unknown Trap

-Hyperview tries to interpret traps coming in from devices.
 Traps that cannot be interpreted are added as Unknown Traps.
 Contact the Hyperview support to add the appropriate mapping for these traps.